 The ADC10 can perform an analog-to-digital conversion on one of the software selectable channels.
 The output of the input multiplexer (ADVIN) is converted by a successive approximation algorithm into a 10-bit digital result.
 When the conversion is completed, the result is placed in the data registers (ADRH and ADRL).
 In 8-bit mode, the result is rounded to 8 bits and placed in ADRL.
-The conversion complete flag is then set and an interrupt is generated if the interrupt has been enabled.
+The conversion complete flag is then set and an interrupt request is generated if AIEN has been set.